TomckySan/wp-on-docker/README.md

 $ mkdir -p wp-on-docker/volume/{themes, plugins, uploads}
 ```

+Also, place the dump file of the production environment database.
+Default is `wp-on-docker/mysql/db.dump.sql`.

 For modifying a string throughout a database, install [Search Replace DB](https://github.com/interconnectit/Search-Replace-DB).
 Make directory in which to place Search Replace DB.